GLOBAL MARKETS-Shares lose footing, oil marches on

 Equity markets slipped on Thursday on concerns about the long-term impact of the new coronavirus and simmering U.S.-China tensions, though those worries couldn't stop oil prices from marching to a 2-1/2 month high.

-The London, Frankfurt, and Paris bourses and Wall Street futures were all 0.7%-1% lower in early trading, while the euro and pound both wilted as the dollar snapped a four-day losing streak.
+The London, Frankfurt and Paris bourses and Wall Street futures were 0.5%-1.3% lower ahead of U.S. trading, while the dollar seemed to be backsliding again having earlier appeared to have snapped a four-day losing run.
 It was also a big day for data and central bankers.
-Purchasing manager index surveys (PMIs) from Germany and France had already confirmed that economic activity has begun to return, though they were far from stellar.
+Purchasing manager index surveys (PMIs) from Europe had already confirmed that economic activity has begun to return, though they were far from stellar.

-Despite better-than-expected euro zone-wide figures Germany's improvement undershot analysts' forecasts, and it was the third month in a row that the surveys were firmly in economic contraction territory.
+Euro zone-wide figures came in better-than-expected overall but Germany's improvement undershot forecasts, and it was the third month in a row that the surveys were plonked firmly in economic contraction territory.
 "While we have seen resilience in European markets there is still caution, and we can't seem to get over the peaks (in equity markets) that we saw at the end of last month," said CMC Markets' senior analyst Michael Hewson.

 "We have got PMIs improving but you would expect that because lockdowns are being eased.
 They are still rubbish, they are just less rubbish than they were in April."
-Italy and Spain's government borrowing costs also rose slightly as bond market investors waited for bond sales from both and for more details on a proposed 500 billion euro ($550 billion) EU coronavirus recovery fund.
+For oil markets, there just seems to be relief that worst looks to be over.

+Benchmark Brent saw another 2% jump to $36.5 a barrel, taking its rebounded over the last month to $20, or 120%.
+A number of key European holiday hotspots have signalled they will reopen next month, giving a much needed boost for fuel-guzzling airlines too.
+The dip in Wall Street future came amid rising tensions between Washington and Beijing over the coronavirus.

+On Wednesday, U.S. Secretary of State Mike Pompeo had called China's $2 billion pledge to fight the pandemic as "paltry" and there was also sparring over democracy erosion in Hong Kong and a sale of U.S. torpedoes to Taiwan .
+"President Xi claimed this week that China is acting with openness, transparency responsibility.
+I wish it were so," Pompeo had told a State Department news conference.

-OIL ON THE BOIL U.S. weekly jobless claims are seen coming in later at a seasonally adjusted 2.4 million, according to a Reuters survey of economists - high but well off the record 6.867 million seen at the end of March.
+OIL ON THE BOIL U.S. weekly jobless claims came in at a seasonally adjusted 2.4 million.
+It was line with a Reuters survey of economists ahead of the data and though high, well off the record 6.867 million seen at the end of March.

 There will also be a raft of U.S. Federal Reserve speakers, including Fed chair Powell, and two big emerging market central banks – Turkey and South Africa - are expected to cut their interest rates again.
 In Asia overnight, Japan's Nikkei stock index slid 0.2% after data there showed the country's exports collapsed 21.9% in April.
 Another dismal trade report came from Korea where 20-day exports declined by 20.3% year-on-year and imports fell by 16.9%, though Korean stocks still ended the day higher.

-Shares in China had ended down 0.2% after more sparring with Washington over the coronavirus and Hong Kong and Taiwan emerged.
-Friday's annual National People's Congress (NPC) meeting was also looming after a 2-1/2 month delay due to COVID-19.
-The focus will be on Premier Li Keqiang's 2020 work report where he is expected to announce key economic targets and details on fiscal stimulus plans.
+Shares in China ended down 0.2% with both the U.S. tensions a driver and Friday's annual National People's Congress (NPC) meeting, which has been delayed by 2-1/2 months due to COVID-19, also looming.
+The first focus will be on Premier Li Keqiang's 2020 work report where he is expected to announce key economic targets and details on fiscal stimulus plans.

-In the currency markets, the dollar climbed to $1.0956 per euro and rose to $1.2291 against the British pound.
-The greenback also gained against the Australian and New Zealand dollars, reflecting the cautious mood of the markets.
-No such issues in the oil world though, where U.S. crude rose 1.9% to $34.09 a barrel and Brent jumped 1.8% to $36.39 per barrel.
-Both are now at the highest since early March on hopes that demand for fuel will see a robust global pick up.
+In the currency markets, the dollar climbed to $1.0956 per euro and rose to $1.2291 against the British pound before twitching back again.
+The greenback also gained against the Australian and New Zealand dollars , reflecting the cautious mood of the markets.
+No such issues in the oil world though, where U.S. crude's rise meant both Brent and WTI are now at the highest since early March on hopes that demand for fuel will see a robust global pick up.

 U.S. crude inventories fell by 5 million barrels last week, against expectations in a Reuters poll for a 1.2 million-barrel rise, Energy Information Administration (EIA) data had showed.